delacruz-dev/react-feature-toggle/README.md

 # react-feature-toggle

+**WARNING** This README.md file is not up to date.
+Please be patient while I rewrite it with the new API for version ^0.5.0.
+Meanwhile, follow the example in the docs page.

 React Feature Toggle is a proof of concept of a [Higher Order Component](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775) to implement [feature toggles](http://martinfowler.com/bliki/FeatureToggle.html).

 ##What is a feature toggle?